kevinalvarez91/CS174C/assignment_1/assignment1_template/README.md

 **File:** `assign_one_hermite.js`

 This file contains all required functionality for the assignment.
-Below are the **non-obvious parts** and where to find them.

 ---